 UV Alert: Sun protection not recommended, UV Index predicted to reach 2 [Low]

-Cloudy.
-Very high chance of showers.
-The chance of a thunderstorm.
-Winds north to northwesterly 20 to 30 km/h turning westerly during the morning.
-Overnight temperatures falling to between 9 and 13 with daytime temperatures reaching between 16 and 19.
+Becoming cloudy.
+Very high chance of showers near the Southwest Capes, high chance elsewhere.
+Winds northerly 20 to 30 km/h turning northwesterly 25 to 35 km/h during the day then decreasing to 15 to 25 km/h during the afternoon.
+Overnight temperatures falling to between 5 and 12 with daytime temperatures reaching between 16 and 19.